Melodrama

-A modern melodrama is a dramatic work in which the plot, typically sensationalized and for a strong emotional appeal, takes precedence over detailed characterization.
-Melodramas typically concentrate on dialogue that is often bombastic or excessively sentimental, rather than action.
-Characters are often flat, and written to fulfill stereotypes.
-Melodramas are typically set in the private sphere of the home, focusing on morality and family issues, love, and marriage, often with challenges from an outside source, such as a "temptress", a scoundrel, or an aristocratic villain.
-A melodrama on stage, filmed, or on television is usually accompanied by dramatic and suggestive music that offers cues to the audience of the drama being presented.
+A melodrama is a dramatic work in which plot, typically sensationalized for a strong emotional appeal, takes precedence over detailed characterization.
+Melodrama is "an exaggerated version of drama".
+Melodramas typically concentrate on dialogue that is often bombastic or extremely sentimental, rather than on action.
+Characters are often flat and written to fulfill established character archetypes.
+Melodramas are typically set in the private sphere of the home, focusing on morality, family issues, love, and marriage, often with challenges from an outside source, such as a "temptress", a scoundrel, or an aristocratic villain.
+A melodrama on stage, film, or television is usually accompanied by dramatic and suggestive music that offers further cues to the audience of the dramatic beats being presented.

-In scholarly and historical musical contexts, melodramas are Victorian dramas in which orchestral music or song was used to accompany the action.
-The term is now also applied to stage performances without incidental music, novels, films, television, and radio broadcasts.
-In modern contexts, the term "melodrama" is generally pejorative, as it suggests that the work in question lacks subtlety, character development, or both.
-By extension, language or behavior which resembles melodrama is often called melodramatic; this use is nearly always pejorative.
+In scholarly and historical musical contexts, melodramas are specifically Victorian dramas in which orchestral music or song was used to accompany the action.
+However the term melodrama is now also applied to stage performances (Victorian or otherwise) without incidental music, novels, films, television, and radio broadcasts that display the previously mentioned qualities.
+In modern contexts, the term melodrama is generally pejorative, as it suggests that the work in question lacks subtlety, character development, or both.
+By extension, language or behavior that resembles melodrama is often called melodramatic; this use is nearly always pejorative.

 Etymology

-The term originated from the early 19th-century French word mélodrame.
-It is derived from Greek μέλος mélos, "song, strain" (compare "melody", from μελωδία melōdia, "singing, song"), and French drame, drama (from Late Latin drāma, eventually deriving from classical Greek δράμα dráma, "theatrical plot", usually of a Greek tragedy).
+The term was first used in English in 1784 (in 1782 as melo drame) and came from the French word mélodrame (c.
+1772), which was itself derived from Greek μέλος ("song" or "music") and French drame ("drama").